asohfrank/kmip-ciphertrust-demo-client/README.md

 1. Create a CipherTrust KMIP interface with the approriate SSL configuration (default mode is : TLS, verify client cert, user name taken from client cert, auth request is optional)
 2. Create a client certificate keypair (the CN if the certificate should match the username of CipherTrust Manager you want to authenticate to)
 3. Download the CipherTrust CA cert
+4. Place the certificates in the cert folder respective directories (client/server)
-4. Create a conf/pykmip.conf file with the following structure:
+5. Create a conf/pykmip.conf file with the following structure:

 ```
 [client]